m-delem/delemr/README.md

 related to each other, but they all have been useful to me at some point.

-If one of those caught your eye, you can install delemr like so:
+If one of those has caught your attention for some reason, you can install delemr like so:

 ``` r
 # install.packages("devtools")